-For many of us, 2020 has been a year in which our relationships with our homes have evolved.
+For many of us, 2020 was a year in which our relationships with our homes evolved.
 They became places where we ‘shielded’, we worked, we home-schooled, we opened the front door to clap for the NHS.
 Perhaps less consciously, we also began to re-evaluate the role that the world outside plays in our lives.
 Those places which, as our forebears who handed down legends and lore realised, we have less control.

 We’re brought up with tales that warn us away from the woods.
 In Somerset, they told their children of the bloodthirsty dragon (the Gurt Worm) that slept in Shervage Wood.
 The woodwoses, or faun-like wild men, of Yellowsham Hill in Dorset would kidnap young women from local villages and take them to their lairs.
 In Kingley Vale, the ghosts of marauding Viking warriors would rise up from the silent grove of ancient yews.

 “A walk in the woods is a salve for those who crave sensory stimulation.
 At this time of year, you might follow a procession of magic carpets made from fallen leaves.
 Shafts of sunlight, now better able to pierce the canopy above, are like slowly shifting spotlights drawing our attention to the natural drama unfolding before us.”